Calgary Catholic Immigration Society New Canadian Artist Award

 The Calgary Catholic Immigration Society (CCIS) New Canadian Artist Award was established to recognize that artists from all parts of the world enrich Calgary’s arts sector.
 This award recognizes and supports an individual artist whose cultural background and relatively recent arrival to Canada result in communication challenges, difficulties in transferring relevant credentials, and isolation from Calgary’s arts community.
 The award intends to help these artists pursue their artistic work and connect with the institutions and support networks that are available to all Calgary artists.

 This is a $5,000 cash award, with funds intended to allow an artist concentrated time or access to resources or materials for their artistic work.
-The award will be presented to the recipient at an event celebrating the arts on October 4, 2024.
-The winner of this award will also receive a paid residency at Calgary’s Central Library from June to August 2024.
+The award will be presented to the recipient at an event celebrating the arts on May 4, 2026.
+The winner of this award will also receive a paid residency at Calgary’s Central Library comprising 160 hours from June 8 to September 4, 2026, which involves dedicated time to create artwork and engage with the public through programming and events.

 This award was established by Calgary Catholic Immigration Society and Calgary 2012 and is a legacy project of Calgary’s year as a Cultural Capital of Canada.